kristofer/kg/README.md

 ## Copying

-  Atto code is released to the public domain. hughbarney AT gmail.com 2017
+  Kg code is released to the public domain. kryounger AT gmail.com - 2018

 ## Acknowledgements
+    Hugh Barney for Atto (and his other work).
     Ed Davies for bringing Athony's Editor to my attention Anthony Howe for his original codebase
     Matt Fielding (Magnetic Realms) for providing fixes for multi-byte / wide characters, delete, backspace and cursor position
-    The Infinnovation team for bug fixes to complete.c
+    The Infinnovation team for bug fixes to complete.c James Gosling for telling me long ago that to build an Emacs just something you did.

 ## References